riichi/chombo.club/_posts/en/2026-04-15-Mahjong-parlors-in-japan-a-blog-post.md

 ## 2mame
 **Location:** Namba/Shinsaibashi, Osaka

-This is a *sanma* (three-player mahjong) parlor in Osaka featuring free-rate Kansai *sanma*.
+This is a *sanma* (three-player mahjong) parlor in Osaka featuring no-rate Kansai *sanma*.
 It was the most unique establishment I visited.
 Instead of paying per game, there is a daily entry fee of 500 JPY.
 Additionally, you purchase the store's internal currency to play with (the minimum buy-in is around 2000 JPY).

 The currency consists of *mame* and *tsubu* (1 *mame* equals 10 *tsubu*, and 1 *mame* is valued at 200 JPY).
 They offer a special promotion for new customers: 4000 JPY worth of *mame* for 3000 JPY.
 Each *hanchan* costs 1.2 *mame* paid to the store, but you can win *mame* back from other players based on the final scores.